Balasaraswati: Career

 Balasaraswati's debut took place in 1925.
 She was the first performer of her traditional style outside of South India, performing first in Calcutta in 1934.
 As a young teenager, she was seen by choreographer Uday Shankar, who became an ardent promoter of her performances, and throughout the 1930s she captured the imagination of audiences across India.
 She went on to a global career that attracted international critical attention and the respect of dance greats such as Shambhu Maharaj, Dame Margot Fonteyn, Martha Graham, and Merce Cunningham.
 Interest in Bharatanatyam rebounded in the 1950s as the public became interested in promoting a unique Indian art form.
 Balasaraswati, encouraged by an administrator at the Music Academy in Madras, established a dance school in association with the institution.
-There she trained new dancers in bharata natyam as per her vision.
+There she trained new dancers in Bharatanatyam as per her vision.
 In the early 1960s she increasingly travelled globally, with performances in East Asia, Europe, and North America.
 Later that decade, throughout the 1970s, and into the early 1980s, she visited the United States repeatedly and held residencies—as both a teacher and a performer—at Wesleyan University (Middletown, Connecticut), California Institute of the Arts (Valencia), Mills College (Oakland, California), the University of Washington (Seattle), and Jacob's Pillow Dance Festival (Beckett, Massachusetts), among other institutions.
-Through her international engagements as well as her activities in India, especially in Madras, Balasaraswati not only exposed countless audiences to the traditional style of bharata natyam but also trained many new practitioners of the art form.
+Through her international engagements as well as her activities in India, especially in Madras, Balasaraswati not only exposed countless audiences to the traditional style of Bharatanatyam but also trained many new practitioners of the art form.

 An American student of hers, by the name of Luise Scripps, created the American Society for Eastern Arts, and from July 1965, for over a decade, outstanding musicians, dancers and other artists from India and Indonesia, in particular, had the chance of travelling to the United States to present their art.